Cryptographic fundamentals

 • if agent credential forwarding is enabled, malicious actors could connect to the stored authentication credentials and use them to connect to other trusted hosts, or even intranet hosts if port forwarding has been allowed as well

-• if X11 display remoting is not disabled, malicious actors could gain control of displays as well as keyboard and mouse control functions
+• if X11 forwarding is not disabled, malicious actors could gain control of displays as well as keyboard and mouse control functions

 • if console access is allowed, every user who logs into the console could run programs that are normally restricted to authenticated users.